WillFlame14/rs-docs/docs/learning-path/level-2.md

     <figcaption>Alice intends to *Double Bluff* Bob's slot 1 and slot 2.</figcaption>
 </figure>

-- A *No-Info Double Bluff* can be performed on cards that are already fully known, even known trash.
+- A *No-Info Double Bluff* can be performed on cards that are already **fully known**, even known trash.
-- The only requirement is that the clue gives no new information about any touched cards.
+    - The only requirement is that the clue gives no new information about any of the touched cards.

 ## Conventions